 Homemade Butter and Buttermilk

 As an avid baker, if there are two ingredients, I use a lot, they are butter and buttermilk.
 Both derive from the same main ingredient - heavy cream.
-So, I decided why not show you guys a quick tutorial how to make the homemade versions of both butter and buttermilk.
+So, I decided why not show you guys a quick tutorial on how to make homemade butter and buttermilk.
 The homemade butter is very creamy and so tasty.
 They are both incredibly tasty and easy to make.
 The best part is this process only requires one main ingredient!
 You honestly cannot get better than that in terms of recipes to try.

 Homemade Butter and Buttermilk